TH 101 Theological Foundations 3 Cr

 In this course students will study four American filmmakers (Frank Capra, John Ford, Francis Ford Coppola, Martin Scorsese) and how their films express a Catholic imagination formed in their childhood.
 Not all of these filmmakers retained an active Catholic faith into adulthood.
 However, students will explore how Catholicism as a culture continues to resonate in their films through ideas such as sacramentality, mediation, and communion.
 Students will also study how these concepts are shaped by the distinguishing cultural expressions of Catholicism brought to America by the Italian and Irish forebears of these filmmakers.
 By viewing such classic movies as The Searchers, It’s a Wonderful Life, The Godfather, and Taxi Driver students will study how these directors present a distinctly Catholic vision of America.
 Offered at the discretion of the department.

 This course explores, through ecclesial texts and some Catholic fiction and film, distinctive themes and issues that mark Catholic identity in the 20th century, including sacramentality, tradition, the faith and reason relationship, and Catholic understandings of authority and community.
 Offered at the discretion of the department.
-Spring semester.
+Offered at the discretion of the department.

 TH 211 Comparative Religion 3 Cr

 A study of the origins and beliefs of major world religions in historical contexts.
 Fulfills global diversity requirement.
-Offered at the discretion of the department.
+Offered every other year.

 TH 212 Medieval Women Mystics 3 Cr

 The course explores the development of a theology of mysticism that emerged in the context of neo-platonism and its chief proponent within the Christian context, Pseudo-Dionysius.
 Following that, the course explores several texts by women mystical writers of the High Middle Ages as one access point to the interconnections that exist between mystical experience and lay piety.
-Fall semester; even-numbered years.
+Offered every other year.

 TH 220 Moral Theology 3 Cr

 An introduction to moral decision making and moral action in light of biblical principles and changing contexts.
-Fall and spring semesters.
+Offered at the discretion of the department.

 TH 231 Introduction to the Old Testament 3 Cr

 An overview of the origins, themes, and continuing relevance of the books of the Christian Scriptures, with an emphasis on the four Gospels.
-Spring semester.
 Fulfills writing intensive requirement.
+Offered every other year.

 TH 252 Theology of the Land 3 Cr